Before proposals are sent for evaluation, they are checked for admissibility and eligibility.

 - is readable, accessible and printable

-Furthermore, your proposal must not exceed the maximum number of pages indicated in the proposal template.
+- Furthermore, page limits will apply to proposals/applications.
+Your proposal must not exceed the maximum number of pages indicated in the proposal template (PartB).
 The system will warn you of the consequence of submitting over-long proposals.
-(Excess pages will be watermarked or truncated).
+(Excess pages will be automatically overprinted with a "watermark", after the call deadline.)

 A proposal is eligible if: